Clustered planarity testing revisited: Counterexample on three clusters

 If all the crossings in $\mathcal{D}$ are inside clusters, we can easily obtain a radial drawing of $(G,T)$ equivalent to $\mathcal{D}$ as follows.
 By Observation~\ref{obs_cyclic_clustered}, we can flip some edges so that the outer face intersects all the clusters.
 Then the complement of the union of the discs $\Delta_i$ and the curves $\alpha_i$ and $\beta_i$ from Observation~\ref{obs_cyclic_clustered} in the plane contains exactly one bounded and one unbounded component touching all the clusters.
 Therefore, we can continuously deform the plane and then expand the clusters to take the shape of the cones.

 Suppose that there are crossings outside clusters in $\mathcal{D}$.
 We show how to obtain an equivalent drawing that has all crossings inside clusters, in two phases.

 In the first phase, we eliminate all crossings outside clusters as follows.
-We continuously deform every edge of $G$ between two different clusters $V_i$ and $V_j$ into a corridor between $V_i$ and $V_j$, keeping the interiors of $V_i$ and $V_j$ fixed except for a small neighborhood of their boundaries.
+We continuously deform every edge of $G$ between two consecutive clusters $V_i$ and $V_{i+1}$ (the indices are taken modulo $k$) into a narrow corridor between $V_i$ and $V_{i+1}$, keeping the interiors of $V_i$ and $V_{i+1}$ fixed except for a small neighborhood of their boundaries.
 See Figure~\ref{obr_6_1_weakly_even_to_radial}.
+Inside the corridor between $V_i$ and $V_{i+1}$, we want the portions of the edges to be noncrossing, but their order may be arbitrary.
 We may represent this deformation by the set $S( \mathcal{D}, \mathcal{D}')$ of edge-cluster switches (see Section~\ref{section_alg} for the definition) that were performed an odd number of times.

 Now we again use the fact that between every two consecutive clusters of the cyclic sequence $(V_1,\allowbreak V_2,\allowbreak \dots,\allowbreak V_k)$, there is at least one edge of $G$.
 Since no two edges cross outside clusters in $\mathcal{D}'$, both drawings $\mathcal{D}$ and $\mathcal{D}'$ are weakly even.
 Hence, if $S(\mathcal{D}, \mathcal{D}')$ contains an edge-cluster switch $(e,V_i)$ with a cluster $V_i$ that is disjoint with $e$, then $S(\mathcal{D}, \mathcal{D}')$ contains an edge-cluster switch of $e$ with every cluster disjoint with $e$.
 We call such an edge \emph{switched}.